mzivic7/endcord/README.md

 ### Adding/Removing reactions
 To start reaction assist, press `Alt+E`.
-Then type emoji name prepended with `:` just like with regular assist then enter.
+Then type emoji name prepended with `:`, just like with regular assist then enter.
 If reaction is already present it will be +1.
 Reaction is removed if current account already reacted (reactions are toggled).
 To add/remove one of already present reactions, only type its index (starts from 1).
-Current account reactions have `*` prepended to reaction count.
+If this account reacted to the message, that reaction will have `*` prepended to reaction count.

 ### Escape key priority order
 Stop recording, close extra window, stop replying, everything else.